 On March 22, 2018, it was announced that the final phase of the Pennsylvania medical marijuana program would initiate its rollout, which will include 13 additional cultivation/processing licenses and 23 additional dispensary licenses.
 The application period ran from April 2018 through May 17, 2018.
-Yeltrah submitted additional dispensary applications and in December of 2018 an additional dispensary license was obtained to open three (3) additional dispensary locations, for a total of six (6) in the state of Pennsylvania, three of which are operational as of the date of this MD&A and the other three (3) anticipated to be operational in the first quarter of 2020.
+Yeltrah submitted additional dispensary applications and in December of 2018 an additional dispensary license was obtained to open three (3) additional dispensary locations, for a total of six (6) in the state of Pennsylvania.